Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Introduction

 To date, two numerical methods have primarily been used for string simulations in an expanding background.
 The first uses the Nambu-Goto approximation which assumes that the radius of curvature of the string is much greater than its thickness, so that the string effectively has zero width \cite{Albrecht:1984xv,Bennett:1989ak,Allen:1990tv,BlancoPillado:2011dq}.
 This one-dimensional approach achieves a wide dynamic range but does not directly couple to the long-range radiation fields, nor calculate their backreaction effects.
 The second method numerically evolves the field equations of motion in three dimensions, incorporating the physical effects of radiation \cite{Harari:1987ht,Davis:1989nj,Battye:1994au,Yamaguchi:1998gx}.
-However, in order to achieve sufficient dynamic range in an expanding universe, the string width must be fixed at finite comoving width (see, e.g., \cite{Vincent:1997cx,Moore:2001px,Hiramatsu:2012gg,Moore:2017ond,Gorghetto:2018myk,Kawasaki:2018bzv,Hindmarsh:2019csc}).
-These two very different approximations yield significant quantitative discrepancies in the literature regarding the typical string network density and the primary decay mechanism of radiating strings.
-This has important consequences, generating a range of predicted cosmic string gravitational wave signatures (see, e.g., \cite{Abbott2018}) and a lack of consensus on the mass of the dark matter axion (see, e.g., the review \cite{Marsh:2015xka}).
+However, typical field theory simulations can only probe ratios $\ln{R/\delta} \lesssim 8$ (e.g. \cite{Gorghetto:2021}), so struggle to accurately resolve the string cores in a realistic cosmological context.
+In order to achieve sufficient dynamic range in an expanding universe, the string width in field theory simulation is typically fixed at finite comoving width (see e.g. \cite{Vincent:1997cx,Moore:2001px,Hiramatsu:2012gg,Moore:2017ond,Gorghetto:2018myk,Kawasaki:2018bzv,Hindmarsh:2019csc}).
+These two very different approximations yield significant quantitative discrepancies regarding the typical string network density and the primary decay mechanism of radiating strings.
+This has important consequences, generating a range of predicted cosmic string gravitational wave signatures (see e.g. \cite{Abbott2018}) and a lack of consensus on the mass of the dark matter axion (see e.g. the review \cite{Marsh:2015xka}).

-In this paper, we propose a resolution for these disagreements using adaptive mesh refinement (AMR).
-AMR algorithms enable the solution of partial differential equations involving different length scales by adapting the size of the numerical grid to the local scale of the problem, in this case by using finer resolution at the string core.
-A much greater dynamic range can be achieved in simulations, removing the need to approximate strings as having either zero or fixed comoving width.
+In this paper, we address this issue using the computational technique, adaptive mesh refinement (AMR).
+AMR algorithms enable us to simulate cosmic string evolution whilst adapting the size of the numerical grid to the local scale of the problem, using finer resolution at the string core.
+This opens up the possibility for greater dynamic range, reducing the need to approximate strings as having either zero or fixed comoving width.